gonbaum/chessnation/README.md

 Next tasks:

 - keep status of the game on backend
-- do not allow play before there are at least 2 players
-- make the `my turn` logic smarter - backend should notify whose turn it is
 - enable multiple games/videos at the same time (e.g. keep lists of channels together)